kubernetes/website/content/en/blog/_posts/2022-12-13-host-process-containers-ga/index.md

 [HostProcess containers](/docs/tasks/configure-pod-container/create-hostprocess-pod/) differ
 quite significantly from regular Windows Server containers.
-They are run directly as processes on the host under the access policies of a user you specify.
+They are run directly as processes on the host with the access policies of a user you specify.
 HostProcess containers run as either the built-in Windows system accounts or ephemeral users within a user group defined by you.
 HostProcess containers also share the host's network namespace and access/configure storage mounts visible to the host.